LLNL/llnl.github.io/about/licenses/index.md

 how to mark their source code projects.
 It is not intended to serve as legal advice*

-### Required Content
+### Required Files

-All LLNL software must contain the following files and markings:
+All LLNL software must contain the following files:

 #### 1. README file